nickbearman/r-geodemographic-analysis-20140710/geodemographic-analysis.md

 ![](r-studio-new-script.png)

+As we work through each section, copy and paste it into the new R script.
+Later on, we will edit this code to create a graph of index scores for tabloid newspapers.

-Copy all the code in the section below and paste it into the R script window at the top.
+Copy the code in the section below and paste it into the R script window at the top.
 To run the code,  highlight the bit of code you want to run and then either click the 'Run' button (top right) or, and then press Ctrl-Enter on the keyboard (hold down Control and press Enter).
-R should create the graph, as shown in this document.
-If you get red error messages, check you have copied all of the code and not missed any bits out.
+If you get any error messages, check you have copied all of the code and not missed any bits out.

 ```r